visgl/deck.gl/docs/layers/grid-layer.md

 * Default: `point => 1`

-`getElevationWeight` is the accessor function to get the weight of a point used to calcuate the elevation value for a cell.
+`getElevationWeight` is the accessor function to get the weight of a point used to calculate the elevation value for a cell.
 It takes the data prop array element and returns the weight, for example, to use `SPACE` field, `getElevationWeight` should be set to `point => point.SPACES`.
 By default `getElevationWeight` returns `1`.